Strike Leaves Eiffel Tower Closed, Visitors Upset

-A strike started at 4 p.m. local time on Wednesday left the Eiffel Tower in Paris, France closed and would be visitors upset.
+A strike that started at 4 p.m. local time on Wednesday left the Eiffel Tower in Paris, France, closed and would-be visitors upset.

 According to a report from The Guardian, the reason the union chose to strike is due to a new online booking procedure that causes “monstrous” lines of tourists for the Parisian icon.
-Last year, some 6 million people visited the “Iron Lady,” and last month those in charge decided to set aside half of the tower’s daily tickets aside for those who purchase online and schedule a time slot.
+Last year, some 6 million people visited the “Iron Lady,” and last month those in charge decided to set aside half of the tower’s daily tickets for those who purchase online and schedule a time slot.
 Before the change, only 20 percent of each day’s tickets were used in that manner.
 The result of the move led to the outrageous lines.

-On Wednesday, talks between management company, SETE, and CGT union officials broke down, and the site closed at 4 p.m., according to a France 24 report.
+On Wednesday, talks between management company SETE and CGT union officials broke down, and the site closed at 4 p.m., according to a France 24 report.
 While visitors who were already inside the 1,063-foot tall tower were not forced to leave, nobody else was allowed to go up, and the closure will last until an agreement is somehow reached.

 According to the CGT union, another problem with the newly implemented policies is that some of the elevators remain reserved for different types of ticket holders, which “creates lines that are at times monstrous and often lopsided.”